awslabs/cis-matching-tasks/README.md

     <img src="https://img.shields.io/github/license/awslabs/cis-matching-tasks" alt="Apache-2.0">
 </p>

-This repository houses the cismat (Confidence IntervalS for MAtching Tasks) package to construct confidence intervals for performance metrics in 1:1 matching tasks :jigsaw: such as 1:1 face and speaker verification.
-See [our paper](https://arxiv.org/abs/2306.01198) (to appear at IJCV) for a description of the methods.
+This repository houses the cismat (Confidence IntervalS for MAtching Tasks) package to construct confidence intervals for performance metrics in 1:1
+:jigsaw: matching tasks such as 1:1 face and speaker verification.
+See [our paper](https://arxiv.org/abs/2306.01198) for a description of the methods.

 <strong>Performance metrics</strong> With this code you can construct $1-\alpha$